rastabda22/rastabda24/README.md

 - You can't color symbols if they're colored themselves, but you can still color their backgrounds
 - There is a basic 'template.html' file with the minimum code

-In these examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
+In the following examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
 They also have the following controls:
 - A/Z : Increase/Decrease the Views' number of COLS [JerboaTTS]
 - S/X : Increase/Decrease the Views' number of ROWS [JerboaTTS]